 - Disclaimer!
 I didn’t even contact them to get more info and prices because I know I’m not going to go with government orthodontic option.
 So take whatever info here with a grain of salt.

-- Cost: Some mentions in forums that adult braces in government hospital costs around RM1100.
+- Cost: Some mentions in forums that adult braces in government hospital cost around RM1100.

 - Notes: Quite a few people say, ‘confirm slow one’.
 But you know what?
 None of those people actually tried it so don’t believe them until prove right.
 If you got your braces from government hospital, can you comment below on the price/experience?
 I’ll update it here crediting you.
 EDIT: a reader commented on this, scroll down below.